baking-bad/etherlink-governance/README.md

         period_length = tezos_governance_period_length / N, where N is integer divisor (factor)
     *)
     period_length : nat;

+    (*
+        The duration of the l2 cooldown period counted in seconds.
+        Used to generate an upgrade payload with activation timestamp on trigger_upgrade entrypoint call
+    *)
+    cooldown_period_sec : int;

     (* Number of proposals that an account may upvote and submit *) upvoting_limit : nat;